avsm/docker-ssh-agent-forward/README.md

 Connection to github.com closed.
 ```

 ## Developing

-To build an image yourself rather than fetching from Docker Hub, run `./pinata-ssh-build.sh`
+To build an image yourself rather than fetching from Docker Hub, run
+`./pinata-ssh-build.sh` from your clone of this repo.

 We didn't bother installing the build script with the Makefile since using the
 hub image should be the common case.